iverson1234tw/J_SelectionBox/README.md

 J_SelectionBox supports iOS 8 and above.

 ## How to use J_SelectionBox
-* Drag the 'Class' into your project
+* Drag the "Class" folder into your project

 Next:
 ```objective-c